 The GAO determination was appealed by HUD and numerous suits and countersuits followed.
-In the meantime, the Colorado ACC has been extended until the end of 2018, and the Authority has continued to perform the PBCA services and receive significant fees.
+In the meantime, the Colorado ACC has been extended until June 30, 2019, and the Authority has continued to perform the PBCA services and receive significant fees.